Charles E W Bean, Diaries, AWM38 3DRL 606/38B/1 - Notebook - Part 2

 suppress them.
 France had just discovered

-that her any was most seriously short
+that her army was most seriously short

 of boots & equipment - it had not even